AssetGG/android-drawing-app-firebase/README.md

 # Dream Doodler
-Drawing app built for Android devices using Kotlin.
+Drawing app built for Android devices, built using Kotlin.

 ## Video Showcase of the app: